hazendaz/base-parent/README.md

 Source code is formatted using eclipse source format style to ensure projects stay consistant in regards to spacing.
 This is disabled by default.
 To enable this functionality, simply build companion `build-tools` from hazendaz.

+In order to enable compression or format profiles, copy resources from pom-resources folder to root of project.

 ## Installation ##